PrEP and PEPSE

 Post-exposure prophylaxis for HIV after sexual exposure (PEPSE) is a four week course of HIV medication you can take after unprotected sex or a condom accident, to reduce your risk of becoming HIV positive.
 PEPSE must be started within 72 hours of the unprotected sex or condom accident.
 It is best to start PEPSE as soon as possible.

 We can provide PEPSE at our specialist centres: the Ambrose King Centre and the Sir Ludwig Guttmann Centre.
-If our sexual health centres are closed, you can access PEPSE at your nearest emergency department.

 Additional information for PEPSE